e-GAI: e-value-based Generalized $\alpha$-Investing for Online False Discovery Rate Control: Further Discussions on e-GAI

 While the e-GAI framework is initially developed based on the study of e-values, we demonstrate that it can also be generalized to p-values satisfying conditionally super-uniformity in \eqref{eq:property_of_online_pval}, enriching the proposed framework and making the theory more comprehensive and complete.

 Suppose we observe valid p-values $p_1,\ldots,p_t,\ldots$ and make decision $\delta_t=\mathbbm{1}\{p_t\leq\alpha_t\}$ at each time $t$.
 When using p-values for online testing, we demonstrate that $\FDP^{*}_{\operatorname{e}}(t)$ in \eqref{eq:oracle_e_FDP_estimate} can still serve as an oracle estimate of FDP, in which the denominator involves the number of rejections $R_t$ relevant to p-values.
-By controlling this estimator to be bounded, we can achieve FDR control for p-values satisfying the conditional super-uniformity property in \eqref{eq:property_of_online_pval}.
+By controlling this estimator to be bounded, we can achieve FDR control for p-values satisfying the conditionally super-uniform property in \eqref{eq:property_of_online_pval}.

 \begin{theorem} Suppose the online p-values are conditionally super-uniform in \eqref{eq:property_of_online_pval}.
 If $\FDP^{*}_{\operatorname{e}}(t)$ in \eqref{eq:oracle_e_FDP_estimate} satisfies $\bbE\left[\FDP^{*}_{\operatorname{e}}(t)\right]\leq \alpha$, then $\FDR(t)\leq\alpha$ for all $t$. \end{theorem}